Emergency and Critical Care Faculty Veterinarians

 Hannah Sisco, RVT

-Hannah Sisco was born and raised in Aurora, Missouri.
-She spent most of her teen and young adult years working in her hometown veterinary clinic.
-In 2023 she graduated from Crowder College Veterinary Technology Program and received her associates of applied science degree.
-She spent the summer of 2022 attending the University’s summer externship program, and decided the university was the place for her after graduation.
-She plans to continue her education and pursue pre-veterinary courses in her future.
+Hannah Sisco is a registered veterinary technician in the Small Animal and Critical Care Service.
+She graduated from the Crowder College Veterinary Technology Program in 2023 and received her Associate of Applied Science degree.
+She spent the summer of 2022 attending MU’s summer externship program, and decided the university was the place for her after graduation.
+She is currently working on obtaining her Bachelor of Science in Veterinary Technology degree.
 In her free time, she enjoys reading, spending time with family and friends, taking care of her many plants and loving her two animals, Delilah and Penelope.

 Alyson Zawisza, RVT